Javanese cuisine

-Javanese cuisine (ꦥꦔꦤ꧀ꦤꦤ꧀ꦗꦮ) is the cuisine of Javanese people, a major ethnic group in Indonesia, more precisely the province of Central Java, Yogyakarta and East Java.
+Javanese cuisine (ꦥꦔꦤ꧀ꦤꦤ꧀ꦗꦮ) is the cuisine of Javanese people, a major ethnic group in Indonesia in the provinces of Central Java, Yogyakarta, and East Java.

 Definition

 Javanese cuisine refers exclusively to the cuisine of Javanese people, which is often brought to other regions and countries by Javanese diaspora or foreign descents who have lived in Java.

 There are several native ethnic groups who live on the island of Java (Sundanese, Madurese, Betawi, etc.) as well as other peoples of foreign descents.
 In Indonesian language, Javanese refers to people of Javanese ethnic background.

 Javanese cuisine is thought to be sweet, since this is the taste traditionally preferred in Yogyakarta.
 However, Javanese regions do not only include Yogyakarta.

-On the northern and northeastern of Central Java, for instance, the taste tend to be salty and spicy.
+On the northern and northeastern of Central Java, for instance, the taste tends to be salty and spicy.
 In East Java, the level of spiciness increases.
 Today, as Javanese people become more mobile and may move to different regions, this typical stereotype of preferred regional tastes is outdated.

 History

 Ancient dishes and recipes were mentioned in numbers of Javanese prasasti (inscription) and modern historians have succeeded in deciphering some of them.
 The inscriptions from Medang Mataram era circa 8th to 10th century mentioned several ancient dishes, among others are Hadangan Harang (water buffalo minced meat satay, similar with today Balinese sate lilit), Hadangan Madura (water buffalo meat with sweet palm sugar), and Dundu Puyengan (eel seasoned with lemon basil).
 Ancient beverages include Nalaka Rasa (sugarcane juice), Jati Wangi (jasmine beverage), and Kinca (fermented tamarind juice).
 Also various Kuluban (boiled vegetables served in spices, similar with today urab) and Phalamula (boiled yams and tubers served with liquid palm sugar).

 In Javanese culture, food is an integral part of traditional ceremonies.
-For example selamatan ceremony often performed as a symbol of gratitude, are usually involving a communal feast where participants, guests and attendances are invited to eat together.
-Food are usually prepared, cooked and served together.
-It also symbolizes gotong-royong (working together), guyub (harmonious communal spirit), abundance and gratitude.
+For example, selamatan ceremony, often performed as a symbol of gratitude, is usually involving a communal feast where participants, guests, and attendees are invited to eat together.
+Food is usually prepared, cooked and served together.
+It also symbolizes gotong-royong (working together), guyub (harmonious communal spirit), abundance, and gratitude.

 Most of Javanese cuisine is natively developed.
 Many of the foods have been absorbed to modern Indonesian culture as "national dishes".
 Some of them have inspired many other regional dishes, such as, lontong (Jav.
 Lonthong), tumpeng, krupuk, jajan pasar, and many more.

-Foreign influences on Javanese food can be seen in some food, such as bakmi and fried rice (Chinese), sate (Arab) and kari (Indian).
+Foreign influences on Javanese food can be seen in some food, such as bakmi and nasi goreng (Chinese), satay (Arab) and kari (Indian).